cube-network/docs/contents/faq.md

 # Which wallets currently support cube chain？

-Bitkeep, Coinhub, Itoken, Coinbase, Walletnow, Ledger，they are ok。
+Metamask,Bitkeep, Coinhub, Itoken, Coinbase, Walletnow, Ledger，they are ok。

 # Where can we buy cube coin?